Francis Light

-Captain Francis Light (c.
-1740 – 21 October 1794) was a British explorer and the founder of the British colony of Penang (in modern-day Malaysia) and its capital city of George Town in 1786.
-Light and his lifelong partner, Martina Rozells, were the parents of William Light, who founded the city of Adelaide in South Australia.
+Francis Light (c.
+1740 – 21 October 1794) was a British sailor and explorer best known for founding the colony of Penang and its capital city of George Town in 1786.
+Light was the father of William Light, who founded the city of Adelaide in South Australia in 1836.

 Early years

-Light was baptised in Dallinghoo, Suffolk, England on 15 December 1740.
-His mother was given as Mary Light.
-Taken in by a relative, the nobleman William Negus, he attended Woodbridge Grammar School from 1747.
-Researchers initially believed Light to be the illegitimate son of William Negus, but according to author Noël Francis Light Purdon, the six-times great-grandson of Francis Light, Negus received payment for looking after him and acting as his guardian throughout his education.
+Francis Light was born in Dallinghoo, Suffolk and baptised on 15 December 1740.
+His mother was Mary Light.
+Taken in by a relative, William Negus, Light was sent to attend the Woodbridge Grammar School in 1747..
+Several historians have described Light as Negus' illegitimate son, but according to author Noël Francis Light Purdon – the six-times great-grandson of Light – Negus instead received payment from Light's parents for looking after him and acted as his guardian throughout his education.

 Career

 Naval career

-Light began his service in the Royal Navy as a surgeon's servant on HMS Mars in February 1754.
-He started an apprenticeship in the Royal Navy in 1759 (aged 19) on HMS Captain, before being transferred after a few months to the newly-commissioned HMS Dragon.
-He was a midshipman on HMS Arrogant in 1761 before ending his service with the navy in 1763.

-It was in the navy that he met James Scott, who would later play an important part in his life and business dealings.
+In February 1754, Light joined the Royal Navy, serving as a surgeon's mate onboard the 64-gun HMS Mars.
+He began serving onboard the 70-gun HMS Captain in 1759 before being transferred after a few months to the newly-commissioned 74-gun HMS Dragon.
+Light was promoted to midshipman on the 74-gun HMS Arrogant in 1761 before being discharged from the British navy without being commissioned as an officer in 1763.
+During his career in the Royal Navy, he met James Scott, who would later play an important part in Light's life and business career.